Capstone-24-25/vignette-Recommender-MF/README.md

 # vignette-Recommender-MF

-An overview and application of advanced recommender system algorithm, Matrix Factorization
+Vignette on overview and application of advanced recommender system algorithm, Matrix Factorization, using Amazon electronic product review data; created as a class project for PSTAT197A in Fall 2024.

 # Contributors